Dave Jolly

+High school

+Jolly attended Stony Point High School in Stony Point, North Carolina.
+As a member of the school's baseball team, he helped in leading them to the 1942 North Carolina Class C state title.

+Professional career

 Jolly made his major league debut in relief on May 9, 1953, against the Chicago Cubs at Milwaukee County Stadium.
 From 1953 to 1957, the first five years that the Braves were in Milwaukee, he was second on the pitching staff with 158 relief appearances, an average of almost 32 per season.
 During those seasons the closer's job was held at different times by Lew Burdette, Ernie Johnson, Jolly, and Don McMahon.

 Jolly's best season was 1954, when he was 11–6 with 10 saves and a 2.43 earned run average in 47 games.
 He finished in the National League Top Ten for winning percentage, games pitched, games finished, and saves.

 Career totals for 160 games (159 as a pitcher) include a record of 16–14, 1 game started, 0 complete games, 82 games finished, 19 saves, and an ERA of 3.77.
 He wielded a strong bat for a pitcher, going 14-for-48 (.292) with 1 home run, 7 runs batted in, and 8 runs scored.

-On October 15, 1957, Jolly was purchased from the Braves by the San Francisco Giants, but never again pitched in a big league game.
+Jolly was a member of the Milwaukee Braves 1957 World Series championship team.
+Following that season, on October 15, 1957, he was purchased from the Braves by the San Francisco Giants, but never again pitched in a big league game.

+Death

 Jolly died in 1963 at the age of 38 in Durham, North Carolina, one year after he underwent surgery for a brain tumor.
-He was buried at Stony Point Cemetery, Stony Point, North Carolina.
+He was buried at Stony Point Cemetery in Stony Point, North Carolina.